luizvicentin/trybe-exercises/exercises/Block 5: JavaScript: DOM, Events and Web Storage/README.md

 - text : Text that goes between the elements, is the entire content of the tags;

--atribute : Are all the attributes that a specific node has, such as class or id .
+- atribute : Are all the attributes that a specific node has, such as class or id .

 It was clear?
 Or is the idea of ​​the DOM still a little abstract?